mobxjs/mobx-utils/README.md

 -   `"fetchUsers - runid: 6 - yield 0"`
 -   `"fetchUsers - runid: 6 - yield 1"`

 The `runId` represents the generator instance.
-In other words, if `fetchUsers` is invoked multiple times concurrently, the events with the same `runid` belong toghether.
+In other words, if `fetchUsers` is invoked multiple times concurrently, the events with the same `runid` belong together.
 The `yield` number indicates the progress of the generator. `init` indicates spawning (it won't do anything, but you can find the original arguments of the `asyncAction` here).
 `yield 0` ... `yield n` indicates the code block that is now being executed. `yield 0` is before the first `yield`, `yield 1` after the first one etc. Note that yield numbers are not determined lexically but by the runtime flow.